ovs48/LoRa_APRS_Tracker/README.md

 The best success is to use PlatformIO (and it is the only platform where I can support you).

 * Go to [PlatformIO](https://platformio.org/) download and install the IDE.
-* If installed open the IDE, go to the left side and klick on 'extensions' then search for 'PatformIO' and install.
+* If installed open the IDE, go to the left side and click on 'extensions' then search for 'PatformIO' and install.
-* When installed click 'the ant head' on the left and choose import the project on the right.
+* When installed click 'the alien head' on the left and choose import the project on the right.
 * Just open the folder and you can compile the Firmware.

 Alternatively, you can install using Visual Studio Code
-* Install Visual Studio Code (if you don't have already)
+* Install [Visual Studio Code](https://code.visualstudio.com/) (if you don't have already)
 * Then, go to "extensions" and search "PlatformIO".
 Install the extension "PlatformIO IDE".
 * Clone this repository and load it into Visual Studio Code
 * Wait until PlatformIO is done configuring itself